Caneel Bay News

 NPS Image

-Virgin Islands National Park has opened Caneel Beach for land-based public access as part of the Caneel Bay phased reopening outlined by the Finding of No Significant Impacts (FONSI) the National Park Service has been carrying out since the Virgin Islands District Court affirmed the federal government’s ownership of Caneel Bay Resort lands and improvements in April 2024.
+Virgin Islands National Park opened Caneel Beach for public access since the Virgin Islands District Court affirmed the federal government’s ownership of Caneel Bay Resort lands and improvements in April 2024.

-The land-based opening of Caneel Beach occured on August 1, 2024.
-The public is advised to use designated public areas only, and not enter areas that are still closed due to remaining safety risks.
+The opening of Caneel Beach occurred on August 1, 2024.
+The public is advised to use designated public areas only and not to enter areas that are still closed due to remaining safety risks.
 Please refer to this map to orient to open areas.
 The map highlights public parking, a paved pedestrian pathway to Caneel Beach, viewing area for the Historic Durloo Plantation, and shows areas that remain closed to the public due to present safety risks.

 Image of Caneel Bay with blue water, white sand beach and green hills and islands.